 Third-country nationals (persons who are not EU citizens, other EEA citizens or Swiss nationals) must prove knowledge of German when applying for a residence permit for the first time if it is one of the following:

-- Indefinite leave to remain – Special cases of employment
+- settlement permit – special cases of gainful employment

 Since first applications for residence permits must normally be submitted abroad before entering Austria, knowledge of German must in principle also be proven before immigration.
 You must have reached the A1 level of the Common European Framework of Reference for Languages.
 The knowledge required is foundational knowledge of German at the most basic level.

 Proof of knowledge of German may be provided in the following ways:

 - By means of a generally recognised language diploma or certificate from the following institutions:

 - By means of a generally recognised language diploma from an institution designated by order of the Federal Ministry for European and International Affairs for the region covered by an Austrian professional representation authority abroad (→ BMEIA) and published on the official bulletin board of the relevant professional representation authority.

 - By meeting the requirements for Module 1 or Module 2 of the Integration Agreement (knowledge of German at the A2 or B1 level of the Common European Framework of Reference for Languages)